How to Add Email Newsletter Signup Forms to WordPress

 Description and Note

-Like the headline section, the description and note section allows you to customize them— change the text, color, font family, and font size of the Note and description.
-You can even hide them if you don’t want them to show up.
+Like the headline section, the description and note sections allow you to customize them—change the text, color, font family, and font size of the Note and description.
+You can even hide them if you don’t want them to appear.

 Fields

-By default, the form template comes with both the name and email address, you can remove or add more fields by clicking on the form or the “Fields” option at the left sidebar.
+By default, the form template includes both the name and email address.
+You can remove or add more fields by clicking on the form or the “Fields” option in the left sidebar.

 When you click on the Fields option, you can change everything about the form.
 From disabling any form fields, changing the background color of your call-to-action, or even using your own Custom HTML.